ErickWhiteDev/erickwhitedev.github.io/README.md

 # My Portfolio

-### Hi, I'm Erick White - student, programmer, explorer.
+### Hi, I'm Erick White - student, innovator, explorer.
 I'm an aerospace engineering major at the [University of Colorado Boulder](https://www.colorado.edu/), currently in my freshman year.
 I've been interested in computer science for a long time (I started coding in Scratch) when I was in elementary school, and finally moved on to Python, Java, and other languages